SquareSquash/cocoa/README.md

 Requirements
 ------------

-This library uses PLCrashReporter (by Landon Fuller), Apple's Reachability library, and Peter Hosey's ISO8601DateFormatter library.
-The latter two are compiled directly into the library.
+This library uses PLCrashReporter (by Landon Fuller), Google's GTMLibrary, (specifically the GTMStringEncoding class), Apple's Reachability library, and Peter Hosey's ISO8601DateFormatter library.
+The latter three are compiled directly into the library.
 The former is included as a sub-project and compiled as part of the build process.
 For iOS, the libCrashReporter static library is created alongside the libSquashCocoa static library.
 For Mac OS X,